An Exploration of Baroque Art, Architecture & Sculpture

 The Menacing Cupid, a French Baroque Sculpture by Etienne-Maurice Falconet

-The famous baroque sculptures under this period were Mincing cupid by Etienne Maurice Falconet, Child with Birdcage by Jean Baptiste, Mercury by Jean Baptiste Pigalle, Tomb of the Marecha de Saxe by Jean-Baptise Pigalle, Portrait of Voltaire by Jean-Baptise Lemoyne and Faun and Infant Fauns by Claude Michel.
+The famous Baroque sculptures of this period were Mincing Cupid by Etienne Maurice Falconet, Child with Birdcage by Jean Baptiste, Mercury by Jean Baptiste Pigalle, Tomb of the Maréchal de Saxe by Jean-Baptise Pigalle, Portrait of Voltaire by Jean-Baptise Lemoyne and Faun and Infant Fauns by Claude Michel.

 2. Italy.